 You can read more about each of these tools in the following sections.

 Paessler’s PRTG monitoring tool covers network, server, and application monitoring.
 The utility includes many different sensors.
 Each sensor is actually a separate monitoring program.
 The menu of available monitors includes the ability to check on your site’s availability from several locations around the globe.
-These tests give you a live view of access speeds for your site.
+These tests give you a live view of internet access speeds for your site.
 So, you can see how long it takes members of the public to get to your site anytime during the day.

 The internet monitoring tool has the Ping function at its heart.
 So, if your internet service suddenly stops working, you will know right away and be able to take action.
 As well as seeing a line graph of access times from three different locations, you will be able to set the system to notify you when the internet service performance drops.
 These notifications can be delivered by email, SMS, or pager alert.

 The PRTG internet monitor checks on more than just site availability.
 You can also use the tool to ensure that all elements of the site are loading properly.
-You can also use the tool to check on the user experience, performing a run-through of the full buyer path from an initial visit to a purchase.
+You can also use the tool to check on the real user experience, performing a run-through of the full buyer path from an initial visit to a purchase.
 This enables you to check that database access is efficient and that your shopping cart software is working properly.

 The monitoring capabilities of PRTG are not restricted to your own website.
 You can also check other sites on the internet.
 Thus, you will be able to compare the response times of your site compared to rival sites.